congvt305/staging-twap/app/code/Eguana/StoreSms/README.md

 - Notification user Order status like pending, processing, hold etc
 - Admin can enable or disable the module
 - Admin can select country for the store sms
+- Admin can select customer name format to reverse with no empty space eg. lastNameFirstName
 - Admin can enable or disable Verification code on registration
 - Admin can enable or disable order notification for a specific order status
 - Admin can edit the SMS template according to the requirement